 Lead scoring systems are only as successful as the frequency in which they are used, as with any technology or system.
 Your sales team will get the most out of their lead scoring module if they use it daily to determine which prospects to focus on.
 However, if they don’t, and sales representatives start contacting leads who are still in the research or interest phase, very likely, they aren’t going to see as high of a conversion rate.
 In turn, this can affect sales projections or company profits.

-And the same goes for your marketing team as well.
-If they don’t depend on regular feedback and communication from your sales team, especially in terms of how their marketing efforts impact the number of qualified leads that comes in, they have very little understanding of how their efforts are performing.
+And the same goes for your b2b lead generation services and marketing teams as well.
+If they don’t depend on regular feedback and communication from your sales team, especially in terms of how their lead generation and marketing efforts impact the number of qualified leads that are added to the b2b lead lists, they have very little understanding of how their efforts are performing.

-You can easily ensure that the resources and efforts needed to implement lead scoring process and metric helps your marketing and sales teams become more efficient simply by making lead scoring an integral part of your marketing and sale teams.
+You can easily ensure that the resources and efforts needed to implement lead scoring process and metric helps your b2b lead generation services, marketing and sales teams become more efficient simply by making lead scoring an integral part of your marketing and sale teams.

 Predictive Lead Scoring Regular Maintenance: